z Scores. In Exercises 5–8, express all z scores with two decimal... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-A z score, or standard score, indicates how many standard deviations an element is from the mean of a data set.
-It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-Z scores allow for comparison between different data sets and help identify how unusual or typical a particular value is within its distribution.
+A z score, or standard score, indicates how many standard deviations a data point is from the mean of a dataset.
+It is calculated using the formula: z = (X - μ) / σ, where X is the value, μ is the mean, and σ is the standard deviation.
+Z scores allow for the comparison of different data points within the same distribution, providing insight into their relative position.

 Recommended video: